The critical fugacity for surface adsorption of self-avoiding walks on the honeycomb lattice is $1+\sqrt{2}$: Acknowledgments

 Renewal points separate a walk into two parts, located below and above the point.
 We now introduce a more restrictive notion, illustrated in Fig.~\ref{fig:diamond} (left).
 A mid-edge $\gamma_k$ of a walk $\gamma$ is said to be a {\em diamond point} if \begin{itemize} \item it lies on a vertical edge of the lattice, \item the walk is contained in the cone

 \end{itemize} (recall that edges have length 1).
 The set of diamond points of $\gamma$ is denoted by $\mathbf{D}_\gamma$.
 Of course, it is a subset of $\mathbf{R}_\gamma$.
-The following proposition tells us that, under our assumption, a positive fraction of renewal points are diamond points.
+The following proposition tells us that, under our assumption, a positive fraction of renewal points {of an infinite bridge} are diamond points.

 \begin{Proposition} If $\mathbb E_{\isab}(\height(\gamma))<\infty$, then there exists $\delta>0$ such that

 \end{Proposition}